latest from the magazine

 “Playing to People’s Fantasies"

+n this piece I describe some elements of the affective style of Donald Trump’s campaign to be the Republican Party presidential nominee and speculate on how they might have resonated with some of the affective conditions of parts of post-Financial Crisis and post 9/11 America.
 In his 1987 part memoir, part business manual, Trump: The Art of the Deal, Donald Trump sets out 11 guidelines for achieving money and success.
 One concerns the role of fantasies:

 I play to people’s fantasies.
 People may not always think big themselves, but they can still get very excited by those who do.
 That’s why a little hyperbole never hurts.
 People want to believe that something is the biggest and the greatest and the most spectacular.
 I call it truthful hyperbole.
 It’s an innocent form of exaggeration—and a very effective form of promotion (58).